datadryad/dryad-app/documentation/technical_notes/dates.md

   never entered `peer_review`, this date will be blank.
 - CurationStartDate -- The dataset first went either to `submitted` or `curation` status.
+- AARDate -- The dataset first went to `action_required` status.
+- AAREndDate -- The dataset first returned from `action_required` status.
 - CurationCompletedDate --  The status changed from `curation` to `action_required`, `embargoed` or `published`.
 - ApprovalDate -- The dataset was approved for publication.
 It entered the